How common is total knee replacement surgery?

 Total knee replacement is one of the most common elective surgeries performed in the US.
 The number of these surgeries performed has doubled from 1999 to 2008, and 3.5 million procedures a year are expected to be performed by 2030.

-1) Approximately one-third of patients that underwent knee replacement were not good candidates for the procedure.
+Studies have shown that approximately one-third of patients that underwent knee replacement were not good candidates for the procedure.

-3) Patients with less severe arthritis found that knee replacement surgery had no effect on their quality of life.
+One-third of knee replacement patients continued to have post-surgical pain.
+Patients with less severe arthritis found that knee replacement surgery had little or no effect on their quality of life.

 The latest materials used in knee surgery lasts longer so surgeons are offering knee replacement surgery to younger patients.
 This creates a problem whereby patients are outliving their knee replacement components and after years of use, most will need a knee revision replacement.

-Dr. Nelson, Scottdale's knee pain specialist, has been performing regenerative orthopedics since 1996 and continually is improving his craft by combining the time-honored materials and techniques of the original prolotherapist with the latest advances in regenerative injection therapeutic techniques.
+Dr. William Nelson, Scottdale's knee pain specialist, has been performing regenerative orthopedics since 1996 and continually is improving his craft by combining the time-honored materials and techniques of the original prolotherapist with the latest advances in regenerative injection therapeutic techniques.